How to help your children feel they belong after separation.

 ● ‘This is just part of how our family works now.’

 This reassures children that their family hasn’t disappeared — it’s just changed shape.
-A six-year-old boy might say when he’s asked to talk about his family – ‘I have a home with my dad and my cat Fred and a home with my Mum and Ian and my sisters and our dog Angus.’
+A six-year-old boy might say when asked to talk about his family – ‘I have a home with my dad and my cat Fred and a home with my Mum and Ian and my sisters and our dog Angus.’

 4. Make space for feelings, especially around changeovers